Club Penguin (franchise): Nintendo DS

+Club Penguin: Elite Penguin Force (2008)

 Club Penguin: Elite Penguin Force was released in the US on November 25, 2008, in Europe on March 13, 2009, and in Australia on April 16, 2009.
 In September 2009, a Collector's Edition was released and included upgrades to the game and extra features.
 Club Penguin: Elite Penguin Force was released by Disney for the Nintendo DS on November 25, 2008.
 As members of the "Elite Penguin Force", players solved mysteries around Club Penguin.
 The game features mini-games from Club Penguin; coins earned by the mini-games could be transferred to the player's Club Penguin account.

+Club Penguin: Elite Penguin Force – Herbert's Revenge (2010)

 Club Penguin: Elite Penguin Force – Herbert's Revenge is a sequel to Club Penguin: Elite Penguin Force.
-It was released on May 25, 2010, in North America, June 25, 2010 in Europe and July 8, 2010, in Australia and New Zealand.
 The game starts off as the player and former members of the PSA are recruited to be part of the EPF.
 They are put in 6 different PSA missions, starting with Secret of the Fur, and 4 game-exclusive EPF missions featuring the main antagonist, Herbert the bear.
 Herbert's Revenge was announced on February 13, 2010, with a release of May 2010.
 Previously established character Dot the Disguise Gal features as a character in the game.

 The Sports Shop (where the PSA HQ was formerly located) was changed to the 'Everyday Phoning Facility.'
 Players who were PSA agents and had taken 'the test' became agents of the EPF.
 Players who were already EPF agents (and were able to access the EPF Command Room through the wardrobe in the PSA HQ) no longer had any benefits whereas members who had entered a code from 'Herbert's Revenge' can call the elite puffle 'Flare' from the game by using the puffle whistle button on the EPF phone, and performed a special action when they sit or dance with the puffle, although they were able to get more puffles through the EPF phone.